 Mutual agreement between students and UiB on expectations for teaching, assessment and exam

-All study programs at UiB have an academic content the student must follow.
-Some study programmes offer a great variation in courses, while some consists mostly of compulsory subjects.
-This is specified in the study plans for the individual programmes.
+All study programs at UiB have an academic content that must be follow by all admitted students.
+The study program content vary widely and some programs offer great variation in courses, while otehr programs consists mostly of compulsory subjects.
+Specified information is given in the individual study programmes description.

-When you arrive at the university, you make an agreement with the institution about your personal education plan, if you have been admitted to a degree programme with a minimum of 60 credits.
-This plan consists of two parts.
+When you are admitted to UIB, you make an agreement with the institution about your personal education plan.
+The plan consists of two parts.
 The education plan part I is common to all the students at UiB and reviews general aspects of the studies and highlights the expectations, rights and obligations between you as a student and UiB.
 Part II of the education plan covers your study programme in more detail and also contains the individual student's study progression.

 The university expects you as a student to take responsibility for your own learning by: